 Every year, millions of residents and visitors flock to South Carolina coastlines to enjoy the water.
 From Hilton Head Island to Charleston, and all the way up to Myrtle Beach, our state has hundreds of miles of beautiful coastline, as well as navigable rivers and lakes to enjoy, too.
 South Carolina maintains a truly rich diversity of recreational boating and commercial activity on the water.

 Most boaters would agree that the freedom of the open water is a real gift, but marine accidents can devastate your life.
-Even worse, seeking compensation after a boating-related injury can be extremely challenging, as the laws governing maritime accidents are complex and often confusing.
+Even worse, seeking compensation after a boat-related injury can be extremely challenging, as the laws governing maritime accidents are complex and often confusing.

-Maritime Injury Lawsuits
+Maritime Injury Lawsuits in South Carolina

 - Ferry accidents